Circulation evaporator: Assessment of characteristics

-Forced Circulation Evaporators have high velocity liquid velocity and therefore a high turbulence this ergo equates to high heat transfer coefficients.
+Forced Circulation Evaporators have high liquid velocity and therefore a high turbulence this ergo equates to high heat transfer coefficients.
 The system contains positive circulation, freedom from high fouling, scaling or salting and is suitable for corrosive and viscous solutions.

 The operating characteristics are specifically manipulated to fit the application criteria.
 Forced Circulation Evaporators are however versatile in their application and can be used in a wide variety of applications (see applications).
 For instance they are ideal for crystallising operations.
 Concentration values of forced circulation evaporators can handle more than the limits of conventional tubular evaporators when handling feed with dissolved salts and is often used as a finishing evaporator for concentration of liquids to high solid content following low solids multi-stage, TVR or MVR evaporation.

 Multiple heating effects can be used to increase thermal efficiency.
 In this system design extracted vapor is used as a heating medium for the 2nd heating effect at a lower pressure than the first effect.
 This can be repeated for multiple effects.